Abu-Zafar7/Book_review_API/README.md

 ## Overview

 The Book Reviews API is a Django-based RESTful API for managing books and reviews.
 It provides endpoints for user registration, authentication, book management, review management, and book recommendations.
-The API also includes Swagger and ReDoc documentation for easy exploration and testing.
+The API also includes Swagger for API documentation.

 ## Features